 As we have already talked about the WordPress updates.
 Now it also makes sense, that you should hide your WordPress version to the hackers.

 Wondering how they can see the WordPress version which you are using as you have the login credentials?

 It’s easy for the hackers to check the WordPress version by the source page.
 They just need to

 right-click( on the webpage) – View Page source – CTRL F(Search for Version).
 It will look something like the below tag.

 Have you ever use two-factor authentication for your gmails.
 If you are familiar with that, you might have already guessed what I am talking about.

-Two-factor authentication security is a way to protect WordPress site from hackers with ease.
-If you connect your blog to your mobile phone for a two-factor authentication, you will receive an OTP while login.
+Two-factor authentication security is a way to protect the WordPress site from hackers with ease.
+If you connect your blog to your mobile phone for two-factor authentication, you will receive an OTP while login.
 Putting that number in you would be able to log in.

 This extends the security to the further level and adds one more layer to it.
 Here is a quick tutorial on WordPress Two-factor Authentication.

 An SSL Certificate encrypts the data and does the job difficult for the hackers.
 In fact, an SSL is useful in many ways.
 And these days its quite easy to get one at a very reasonable cost from well know brands.